penguinify/leto/README.md

 - no checking for updates unnecessarily
 - in my testing the webview is more efficient than electrons, but that is dependent on the hardware and webview implementation

+# patching
+leto patching is similar to vencord patching, but less advanced and doesn't have as many features.
+It is just used for basic actions and is not meant to be used outside of leto.
+You define a search term and a action, and that search term is searched for on specific urls to minimize inefficiency as well as the general location of the search term.

 # leto vs dorion
 - dorion uses tauri, while leto uses tao, wry, global-hotkeys, and muda which are the underlying libraries used by tauri.
 - dorion is focused on compatibility and performance, while leto is focused on being a drop-in replacement for discord without auto-updates and without electron.

 # contributing
 - to launch use `cargo run`.
 This runs webpack aswell, im sure that windows and linux aren't working since I haven't added their custom implemnentations yet.
 If you have a windows or linux machine please open a PR and add platform specific code.